DKFZ-TMTRR/Layer-Data-Replace/README.md

 [![Python Version](https://img.shields.io/pypi/pyversions/Layer-Data-Replace.svg?color=green)](https://python.org)

-A Plugin in order to replace parts of the data of a layer by another one.
+A napari plugin in order to replace parts of the data of a layer by another one.

 ----------------------------------